Core functionality

 Determines whether nginx should become a daemon.
 Mainly used during development.

-For debug logging to work, nginx needs to be built with --with-debug.
+For this directive to work, nginx needs to be built with --with-debug, see “A debugging log”.

 env TZ;

-The TZ variable is always inherited and made available to the module ngx_http_perl_module, unless configured explicitly.
+The TZ variable is always inherited and available to the ngx_http_perl_module module, unless it is configured explicitly.

 Usage example: